Mi-lo-so/LxfmlModelParser/README.md

 # LxfmlModelParser
 Project for parsing LXFML model files.

-Reads LXFML into a model with some relevant summaries, and outputs and stores the model in a storage service (dynamoDb).
+Reads LXFML into a model with some relevant summaries of total bricks, parts, and materials, and outputs and stores the model in a storage service (dynamoDb).

 # Features
 - Parses LXFML into an model in-memory, to output and store in a storage service.